webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Soars-on-Amazing-Wings.md

 ---
 aliases:
-- "Soars on Amazing Wings"
+  - Soars on Amazing Wings
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Soars on Amazing Wings
+collection: Foci
+kind: Compendium
 ---
 ## Soars on Amazing Wings
 Many superheroes can fly, and some even have wings.
 You can use your wings for movement, attacks, and defense.